 And that’s where the cookie crumbles.
 For several reasons.
 First, if you’re on hormonal contraceptives, you don’t ovulate, so you can’t know what’s really going on in your body hormonally.
 If you’re not on hormonal contraceptives, you need to know when you ovulate, which means that you need to chart.
 Most doctors don’t know or believe that women can chart.
 In fact, several medical studies designed to test if progesterone supplements would relieve PMS didn’t take into consideration the critical fact that most women don’t ovulate exactly in the middle of their cycle.
 If you take a progesterone supplement before ovulation, it doesn’t work.
 You have to know when you ovulate.
 These faulty studies showed that progesterone treatment didn’t work, and therefore missed identifying the best solution for this problem.

-Dr. Thomas, Hilgers, OB/Gyn, is a pioneer in Fertility Awareness and the founder of the Natural Procreation Technology (NaPro TECHNOLOGY™).
+Dr. Thomas Hilgers, OB/Gyn, is a pioneer in Fertility Awareness and the founder of the Natural Procreation Technology (NaPro TECHNOLOGY™).
 His research is revolutionary because he is using individual patients’ cycle patterns to understand, diagnose and treat the disorders that may affect them.
 And it works.
 He has documented results in the past thirty years with work done on thousands of women.
-His treatment of PMS and PMDD lead to a marked or moderate improvement of 95.2% of patients, compared to 43% of patient who take the anti-depressant fluoxetine (Prozac®).
+His treatment of PMS and PMDD lead to a marked or moderate improvement of 95.2% of patients, compared to 43% of patients who take the anti-depressant fluoxetine (Prozac®).

 So how do you treat PMS without the Pill?